element-plus/element-plus/docs/en-US/component/form.md

 It includes all kinds of input items, such as `input`, `select`, `radio` and `checkbox`.

-:::demo In each `form` component, you need a `form-item` field to be the container of your input item.
+:::demo In each `form` component, you need a `form-item` field to be the container of your input item. you can also add the `show-helper` attribute for each item to show more auxiliary information

 form/basic-form